grafana/agent/docs/sources/upgrade-guide/_index.md

 This guide describes all breaking changes that have happened in prior releases and how to migrate to newer versions.

+## v0.33

+### Deprecation of Dynamic Configuration

+[Dynamic Configuration](https://grafana.com/docs/agent/latest/cookbook/dynamic-configuration/) will be removed in v0.34.
+The use case of dynamic configuration will be replaced with Modules in Grafana Agent Flow.

 ## v0.32.1

 ### Breaking change: `node_exporter` configuration options changed